 Becoming a legend in the food business might lead some to rest on their laurels.
 But at Sims Bar-B-Que, being legendary means hard work and dedication.
 All this week, Rock City Eats is celebrating black-owned businesses in Little Rock’s food scene that provide diversity, passion and excellence on an everyday basis.
-This is the fourth in a five-part series.
+This is the fifth in a five-part series.

 I walked into Sims Bar-B-Que to interview owner Ronald Settlers a few minutes ahead of schedule.
 He briefly glanced up and quickly said, “I’ll be with you in a minute,” before immediately resuming an in-depth discussion with a restaurant supply company.
 That situation resolved, he then walked past my booth to speak with another man on yet another business-related matter.
 Settlers was focused, direct, to the point on every issue, which meant I didn’t have to wait long until he sat down across from me, ready to get on with it.
 When you’re running the oldest barbecue restaurant in Little Rock, you don’t have time to waste.